Nalla-Turing/cryptonite_taskphase_Mrinal/File Flobbing.md

 <br><br>

 ## Challenge - 4 Matching paths with []
+`[]` can be used to for the entire path

+For the challenge I did `/challenge/run /challenge/files/file_[absh]`

+flag `pwn.college{IgyGneGMbspLxaPAe1ha23gcrV7.dRjM4QDL0MTO0czW}`
 <br><br>

 ## Challenge - 5 Mixing globs
+For the challenge we have to test the knowledge of the globbin we got.
+So to complete the challenge what I do is `cd /challenge/files` and then `ls -a` to find all the files

+Then to get them out i need to see a pattern.
+What i see is starting letter c,e,p is unique to them `/challenge/files$ /challenge/run [cep]*` gets the flag

+ flag `pwn.college{A8-0optRrCcoJHoh9iWby8kqu51.dVjM4QDL0MTO0czW}`
 <br><br>

 ## Challenge - 6 Exclusionary globbing
+In the [] you can add `!` or `^` in he beginning to exclude all the elements matching the inputs in a glob bracket

+For the challenge
+`cd /challenge/files` to get into the directory and

+` /challenge/files$ /challenge/run [^pwn]* ` gets the flag

+flag `pwn.college{cWDwIWzo_Kihoh__l3oy6qwz9ep.dZjM4QDL0MTO0czW}`
 <br><br>